Sister Bay in Door County

 Scandinavian Lodge is an attractive three-story condo resort on Highway 57, a half-mile from downtown, and includes indoor-outdoor pools and tennis courts.
 Guests have use of mountain bikes.

-Two budget options are on the south side of town, close to everything: the beautifully landscaped Village View Motel and the Bluffside Motel.
+On the south side of town, the beautifully landscaped Village View Motel is close to everything and a budget option.
 The Sister Bay Inn (formerly the Voyager Inn), half a mile from the junction of 42 and 57, has a pretty back yard and a lot of amenities.

 On the north end of town, Liberty Lodge has an old-time feel but modern rooms.